Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection.md

 ![15](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/15.jpg)

 I dived deeper into claim information from Interventional Pain Management providers in cluster 2 to detect anomalous ones among this specalty type.
 Here, I used upper boundary line to seperate outliners from normal data.
-Any claim located in the suspicious data region is anormaly data. we can see that anomalous claim details by each provider on hovering over a circle.
+Any claim located in the suspicious data region is anomaly data. we can see that anomalous claim details by each provider on hovering over a circle.
 ![16](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/16.jpg)

 ### Method 2: Unsupervised Anomaly Detection